Cdaprod/html-mirrored-transcript-teleprompter/docs/intro-v1.md

 "Let me break it down for you talkin the really gangsta challenge.
 When chaos isnt just something you put on a t-shirt and you've lived through enough of it, you learn that your darkest moments dont define your destiny - its the real foundational kind of fit.
 I'm living proof of that.

-For example: I was 15 when I caught fire - literally.
+I was around 17 when I caught fire - literally.
 Real flames.
 Real scars.
+Real gasoline on a bonfire.
 Which was uhh...ultimately then followed by burning down everything around me, metaphorically speaking and all that stuff.

+Thats alright for me to say, because i am not victimizing myself and its obvious i

 Here's! 👏 what... they dont tell you about scars--the ones that ‘don’t heal on their own’ are the ones youre happier stuck on.